apache/hudi/docs/_docs/2_1_concepts.md

 Merge on read table is a superset of copy on write, in the sense it still supports read optimized queries of the table by exposing only the base/columnar files in latest file slices.
 Additionally, it stores incoming upserts for each file group, onto a row based delta log, to support snapshot queries by applying the delta log, onto the latest version of each file id on-the-fly during query time.
-Thus, this table type attempts to balance read and write amplication intelligently, to provide near real-time data.
+Thus, this table type attempts to balance read and write amplification intelligently, to provide near real-time data.
 The most significant change here, would be to the compactor, which now carefully chooses which delta log files need to be compacted onto their columnar base file, to keep the query performance in check (larger delta log files would incur longer merge times with merge data on query side)

-Following illustrates how the table works, and shows two types of querying - snapshot querying and read optimized querying.
+Following illustrates how the table works, and shows two types of queries - snapshot query and read optimized query.

 <figure>
     <img class="docimage" src="/assets/images/hudi_mor.png" alt="hudi_mor.png" style="max-width: 100%" />